 To enable users to view all legacy stories, we preset the “Language” field to “-Any-.”
 To view all legacy stories on a specific honoree, add the honoree’s name in the appropriate field—individual or group– and click “Apply.”
 All legacy stories on that honoree will appear.

-To find an individual or a group legacy on our Web site, type /node/ followed by its six-digit identification number as shown here: www.americansall.org/node/553031.
-The /node/number appears after the honoree’s information.
+To find a legacy story about an individual or a group on our Website, type "www.americansall.org/node/" followed by its six-digit identification number as shown here: www.americansall.org/node/566231 or insert the name of the individual or group in the "Search" box at the top of each page and click on Search.